When you see a neighborhood for the first time, the most important thing

 S 10th St / A St is also pretty special linguistically.
 Significantly, 1.2% of its residents five years old and above primarily

 speak Native American languages at home.
 While this may seem like a small percentage, it is higher

 Notable & Unique: Car Ownership

-three.
-But households in the S 10th St / A St neighborhood buck
+exclusive analysis shows that the S 10th St / A St neighborhood has

 23.4% of the households in this neighborhood don't own a car at

 all.
 This is more carless households than NeighborhoodScout found in